-Meditation is a mental practice used to get beyond the thinking mind into a deeper state of awareness.
-It is more important to meditate regularly than to follow a rigid schedule.
+Meditation is a mental practice used to get beyond the unaware mind into a deeper state of awareness.
 According to Wikipedia,

 “Different meditative disciplines encompass a wide range of spiritual and/or psychophysical practices which may emphasize different goals -- from achievement of a higher state of consciousness, to greater focus, creativity or self-awareness, or simply a more relaxed and peaceful frame of mind.”

-A common form of meditation is concentration meditation.
-This is the easiest for beginners to do.
-Part of the idea of meditation is to develop concentration so that you can control distractions.
-The meditator tries to keep one’s mind on a single point of focus.
-The point of focus could be a short repetitive prayer, one’s breath, a breath count, qi energy flows, or anything else.
+A common form of meditation is mindfulness meditation.
+This is relatively easy for beginners to do.
+During meditation, we try to keep our mind on a single point of focus.
+The point of focus could be a short repetitive prayer, our breath, a breath count, qi energy flows, or anything else.

 Meditation has a long history.
 It has been part of Buddhist culture for thousands of years.
 The two common types of Buddhist meditation are shamatha and vipassana.
 Shamatha consists of types of concentration meditations used to develop focus.
 Vipassana consists of practices to develop insight into the true nature of reality.

 Step eight of the eight-fold path of Buddhism refers to “Right Concentration”, referring to meditation.
 In this context, concentration refers to a mental state where the entire mind is directed toward a single object.
-Through meditation, people develop the ability to concentrate on focus in everyday situations.
+Through meditation, people develop the ability to remain calm and focused in everyday situations.

 Christians have practiced meditation for almost as long, although they prefer the term "contemplation" nowadays.
 Some Catholics use the rosary to practice meditation.
 There are many biblical references to meditation among the prophets.
 Many scholars and religious officials of the Middle Ages wrote guides to meditation.
 In addition, there are many secular meditation practices.